12 Basecamp Software Alternatives That Actually Work for Agencies

 Teamwork provides solid functionality, but user experience lags behind competitors.
 The client portal feels outdated.

-Agencies switching to purpose-built tools report:
+Agencies using purpose-built platforms report:

-40% reduction in administrative overhead
+40% less administrative overhead

-25% improvement in client satisfaction
+25% higher client satisfaction

 30% faster project delivery